-Often the analyst must even persuade the decisionmaker.
-For example, one of the important functions of systematic analysis is to point out what cannot be done, rather than what can; in other words, it is the duty of the analyst to make the decisionmaker aware of constraints which he would rather ignore.
-But aside from straightforward physical and resource constraints, it is not usually possible to give a logically tight proof that a certain factor is an actual constraint, rather than simply a "problem."
-Hence the decisionmaker must be persuaded to accept some limitations on his freedom of choice on the basis of something less than a full proof.71 fold: descriptive (scientific), prescriptive (advisory), and persuasive (argumentativeinteractive).
+Perhaps we can see now why the long-drawn debate whether ASA is descriptive (like "pure science") or prescriptive (like technology) has been so fruitless.
+ASA is concerned with theorizing, choosing, and acting.
+Hence, its character is three-fold: descriptive (scientific), prescriptive (advisory), and persuasive (argumentative-interactive).
 In fact, if we look at the fine structure of analytic arguments we see a complex blend of factual statements, methodological choices, evaluations, recommendations, and persuasive definitions and communications.
 An even more complex structure emerges when we look at the interactions taking place between analysts and different audiences of sponsors, policy makers, evaluators, and interested publics.
-Moreover, descriptive propositions, prescriptions, and persuasion are intertwined in a way that rules out the possibility of applying a unique set of evaluative criteria, let alone conclusively proving or refuting an argument.
+Moreover, descriptive propositions, prescriptions, and persuasion are intertwined in a way that rules out the possibility of applying a unique set of evaluative criteria, let alone proving or refuting an argument conclusively.
 As I have tried to show, the historical pattern of development of ASA can be interpreted as the progressive realization of the complexity of the language of policy advice, and the slow evolution of appropriate forms of criticism.